achelfeld/MachineLearning_AndrewNgCoursera_HWinPython/HW3/README.md

-Homework 3: Classification is solved using sci-kit learn algorithms for logistic regression and neural networks.
-The accuracy of the training and cross-validation sets are plotted as a function of regularization.
+Homework 3: A multi-class classificaton problem was solved using two scikit-learn algorithms: logistic regression and neural networks.
+The classification accuracies of the training and cross-validation sets were plotted as a function of the regularization parameters.